Food Allergy: Top 10 Facts

 This leaflet contains the ’10 things you should know about food allergy’ including information about reactions, symptoms, the top 14...

-What to do if you suspect you have a food allergy Symptoms of food allergy are varied and can include...
+On this page: What to do is you suspect you have a food allergy Testing for a food allergy Types...

 It is helpful to obtain a ‘free-from list’ for the particular allergen you wish to avoid.
 This is a regularly updated list of foods that are suitable for a particular diet.
 Available lists usually include; milk free, egg free, wheat free, gluten free, soya free, tree-nut & peanut free, sesame free, preservative free, vegan, vegetarian, etc. They are available free of charge from the head office and/or website of supermarkets or manufacturers.